What you bring to the table, sexually, matters.

 For women, their peak SMV is usually between 20 and 25, give and take a few years.
 During that time, they will get the maximum amount of attention from men.

-It makes sense to capitalize on your SMV when it is at its highest.
+Naturally, you should capitalize on your SMV when it is at its highest.
 You will have more buying power in the market.

 Stage II (approx. 31–45 years): Now the game becomes about starting a family.
 The limiting factor is usually the man.
 He must decide if he is on board or not.